|

 The

-landscapes in the poem below were done in pastels, and based on snapshots
+landscapes described below were done in pastels, based on photographs

 or postcards.